Jc-alt logo

 while i < n and intervals[i][0] <= end:

-# update start and end of merged interval
+# Determine new start and end of merged interval

 start = min(start, intervals[i][0])